tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 *`systemPipeR`* has been designed to improve the reproducibility of large-scale data analysis projects while substantially reducing the time it takes to analyze complex omics data sets.
-It provides a uniform workflow interface and management system that allows the users to run selected workflow steps, as well as customize and design entirely new workflows.
+It provides a uniform workflow interface and management system that allows users to run selected workflow steps, as well as customize and design entirely new workflows.
 Additionally, the package take advantage of central community S4 classes of the Bioconductor ecosystem, and enhances them with command-line software support.